recharts/recharts/README.md

 </LineChart>
 ```

-All the components of chart is separated.
-The lineChart is composed by x axis, tooltip, grid, and line items.
-And each of them is the more tiny components.
+All the submodules of Recharts is separated.
+The lineChart is composed by x axis, tooltip, grid, and line items, and each of them is the tiny React Component.
+Their is the Recharts want to do.

-## We need you
+## Contribution

-It is a opensource project, and I want more developers to participate in this project.
+We are looking for people who share the idea about Recharts.
+The goal of this project is create more flexible charting library where developers using React at the same time.

 ## License